julianslatlem/FallingSandSimulation2.0/README.md

 Change particle: [TAB] <br>
 Pause/unpause simulation: [SPACE]

+## Directory structure
+- **.resources/** - Just a hidden folder containing some images used in this README.
+- **screenshots/** - Contains some screenshots of the simulation.
+- **src/** - Contains the source code for the C++ version.
+- **python_src/** - Contains the source code for the Python version.
+- **deps/** - Contains all external dependencies for the C++ version.
+- **CMakeLists.txt** - The CMake file for building the C++ version.

+It goes without saying that you can delete the screenshots and the .resources folders without affecting the actual project, if you so wish. <br>
+But the rest of the folders are all required for the project to build properly.

 ## How to build (C++)
 To build the project, you'll need to have a cmake installed. <br>
 Once you have that, you can run the following commands in the terminal: <br>